aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

 Section 6 states terms for distribution of such executables.

-  When a "work that uses the Library" uses material from a header file that is part of the Library, the object code for the work may be a derivative work of the Library even though the source code is not.
+  When a "work that uses the Library" uses material from a header file that is part of the Library, the object id for the work may be a derivative work of the Library even though the source id is not.
 Whether this is true is especially significant if the work can be linked without the Library, or if the work is itself a library.
 The threshold for this to be true is not precisely defined by law.